Why schoolgirl does homework in a lay-by

-Poor wi-fi means Conwy valley pupil does homework in lay-by
+Poor broadband forces girl to do homework in lay-by

-A 12-year-old schoolgirl has told how she has to do her homework in a lay-by due to poor wi-fi in the Conwy Valley.
+A 12-year-old schoolgirl does her homework in a lay-by due to poor broadband and mobile connections.

-Grug Williams has to be driven a mile away from her home to find a signal to download schoolwork.
+Grug Williams has to be driven a mile away from her home near Gwytherin, Conwy county, to find a signal to download schoolwork.

-A local councillor said "digital inequality" was a real problem for young people in the area.
+A councillor said "digital inequality" was a real problem in the area.

-BT Openreach said it was extending fibre broadband as quickly as possible but understood the frustration in places which could not yet access it.
+Openreach said it was extending fibre broadband as quickly as possible but understood the frustration in places which could not yet access it.

 The Williams family live on a farm on the outskirts of Gwytherin, which has been the winner of a "best kept village" award on four occasions.